qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson5.md

 `less reallylongtextfile.txt`

 There are some important keybindings to know when it comes to `less` to avoid getting stuck in the program.
-The most important being `q` which is how you quit.
+The most important being `q`, which is how you quit.

 Other keybindings that will be important are: